irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

-Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity.
-Harassment of this sort will not be tolerated in the IRTF.
+Harassment is unwelcome, hostile, or intimidating behaviour, in particular speech or behaviour that is sexually aggressive or that intimidates based on attributes such as race, gender, religion, age, colour, national origin, ancestry, disability, sexual orientation, or gender identity [RFC7776].
+Harassment of
+this sort will not be tolerated in the IRTF.
 Examples of harassment include, but are not limited to, the use of offensive language or sexual imagery in public presentations and displays, degrading verbal comments,